MarkSherstan/Thesis-UAV_Localization_Control_Payload/README.md

 * [Build Pyrealsense2](https://github.com/MarkSherstan/UAV-Sampling-Control-System/wiki/Build-Pyrealsense2)

 ## Use
-Run the bash script `run.sh` and once the UAV is flipped into `GUIDED_NOGPS` mode the UAV will be in full control.
-Use `control + c` to terminate the program and log data.
+Run the bash script `run.sh` and once the UAV is placed into `GUIDED_NOGPS` mode the UAV will be in full control.
+Use `control + c` to terminate the program and complete data logging.

 ## Flight Logs
 Flight logs are saved after each flight in `.csv` format.
-To plot data and analyze the log navigate to the `\flightData` directory and enter the file name in the command line as such: `python3 plotter.py --input "flight1.csv"`.
+To plot data and analyze the log, navigate to the `/flightData` directory and enter the file name in the command line as such: `python3 plotter.py --input "flight1.csv"`.

 ## Payloads
-Open the `/payloads` directory and navigate to either the `\cap` or `\MASTER` directory and build using PlatformIO.
+Open the `/payloads` directory and navigate to either the `/cap` or `/MASTER` directory and build using PlatformIO.
 All pinout is labeled in `src/main.cpp`.
 The servo library may need to be re-installed with the following command: `pio lib install "Servo"` in the PlatformIO command line.
 Upload the compiled code to its respective PCB.

 ## PCB
 The PCB's were designed with [KiCad 5](https://kicad-pcb.org/download/) and manufactured by [JLCPCB](https://jlcpcb.com).